vandosant/Snake/readme.md

-## Intro to JS for Games: Building Snake
+## Intro to JS for games: Building Snake

 ### How to
 - This repo contains all of our code for building snake with an AI.